putimir/betaflight-tx-lua-revised/README.md

 # betaflight-tx-lua-revised
 Various enhancements to the typical betaflight-tx-lua-scripts design.
 Borrowed some existing code, but added more features and improved memory management.
 Currently only implemented for the X9 series transmitters.

+This branch is for the SmartPort version!
+[Click here for the Crossfire (CRSF) Branch.](https://github.com/codecae/betaflight-tx-lua-revised/tree/crsf)

 ***This code is currently in core development, so expect there to be occasional issues that need resolution.
 If you encounter any problems, please open an issue and clearly describe the problem and any steps taken so that it can be reproduced.***

-This branch is for the SmartPort version!
-[Click here for the Crossfire (CRSF) Branch.](https://github.com/codecae/betaflight-tx-lua-revised/tree/crsf)
+I am currently seeking assistance on building screen templates for X7 and Horus transmitters.
+I do not own them so I can't really test the development outside of a simulator.
+If you'd like to take a stab at building some templates, feel free to submit pull reqeuests.

 !!
 IMPORTANT: DON'T COPY THE ENTIRE CONTENTS OF THIS REPOSITORY ONTO YOUR SDCARD !!